annotation/stam-tools/docs/fromxml.md

 [[elements]]
 path = "/tei:TEI/tei:teiHeader/tei:fileDesc/tei:titleStmt/tei:title"
 ```
 Use `//` to match anywhere in the document hierarchy.
-Example, this matches all TEI paragraph regardless where they occur:
+Example, this matches all TEI paragraphs regardless where they occur:

 ```toml
 [[elements]]